Low Taper Fade Wavy Haircuts for Men

 Disconnected Low Taper Fade Wavy Hair Undercut

-If you like strong contrast and bold structure, try a disconnected Low Taper Fade with a wavy top.
-The sides drop into a clean disconnect, making the upper texture stand out.
-It’s a confident take on the fade that thrives on precision and contrast.
-Use texturizing clay for separation and control.
-This version requires minimal maintenance—just a quick side trim every couple of weeks keeps it sharp.
+If you like strong contrast, try a disconnected low taper with a wavy top.
+The sides drop into a clean disconnect so the upper texture really stands out — a confident take that thrives on precision.
+Use texturizing clay for separation, and a quick side trim every couple of weeks keeps it sharp.

 Pompadour with Low Taper Fade Wavy Hair